jsk-ros-pkg/jsk_control/jsk_calibration/hrp2jsknts_calibration/README.md

 ### 3. Estimate parameter
 1. If you have some samples failed to capture data, please remove line from initial_poses.yaml
+2. Check `spacing_x:` and `spacing_y:` values of `checkerboards:` in `estimate_params/config/system.yaml`.
+Please edit these values to be measurement values for actual checkerboard.
-2. start roscore
+3. start roscore

   ```
 $ rossetlocal
 $ roscore
 ```
-3. run `calibrate_hrp2jsknts.sh`.
+4. run `calibrate_hrp2jsknts.sh`.

   ```
 $ rosssetlocal
 $ ./calibrate_hrp2jsknts.sh
 ```
-4. After a while (1 hour), you will get calibrated urdf file.
+5. After a while (1 hour), you will get calibrated urdf file.
 The name of urdf file is `robot_calibrated_YYYY_MM_DD_HH_SS.xml`.
 Uncalibrated urdf file is `robot_uncalibrated_YYYY_MM_DD_HH_SS.xml`.